116th Street station (Second Avenue Subway): Current plans

 The original 1970s plans for the Second Avenue Line did not include a station at 116th Street; as part of the original construction, there were three tracks built in this segment, with the middle track intended to be used for repairing and inspecting trains.
 A station at 116th Street was added due to requests from the community during Phase 1's planning in the early 2000s.
 Because of this, the existing tunnel segment from 110th Street to 120th Street was initially proposed to be partially demolished to make room for the 116th Street station.
 The platform will be 25 ft 3 in wide, the width of the station will be 59 ft.
 However, by April 2019, it was decided to simply build a platform over the center trackway, instead of totally rebuilding the structure, to save a considerable amount of money.
 There will be a mezzanine built at the station with ancillary space on either side, and the height between the platform and the ceiling will be 16 ft 8 in.
 It is not yet clear where an elevator will be.

 Track maps on the MTA's website show that the station will have two tracks and one island platform.
 The station would extend approximately 41 ft deep from street level to trackbed.
 Under current plans, there are to be two exits.
 One exit would be at the northeast corner of 116th Street and Second Avenue; the other would be at the northeast corner of 118th Street and Second Avenue.
 Under the original plan, one ancillary would be present on the east side of Second Avenue near 115th Street and one will be on the west side near 119th Street, while a third ancillary would be located over the entrance at 116th Street.
 As of July 2018, the ancillary near the southeast corner of 116th Street was relocated to the northeast corner of 115th Street, while the ancillary at the northeast corner of 118th Street was relocated to the west side of Second Avenue between 119th and 120th Streets.
 The ancillary over the entrance at the northeast corner of 116th Street was eliminated, and the entrances were enlarged.

+In April 2023, it was reported that the MTA had filed paperwork indicating plans to use eminent domain in order to acquire certain properties along the route.
+The MTA subsequently filed a request in June 2025 to obtain 10 properties near the 116th Street station through eminent domain.
+In August 2025, the MTA board awarded a $1.97 billion contract to Connect Plus Partners, a joint venture between Halmar International and FCC Construction.
+The contract includes the construction of the 125th Street station shell, reconstruction of the existing tunnel near the 116th Street station, and new tunnels between Second Avenue–120th Street and Lenox Avenue–125th Street.